 Broadening participation in the mathematical sciences has been an integral part of AIM’s mission since its founding in 1994.
 AIM works to ensure inclusion of traditionally under-represented groups such as women, racial/ethnic minorities, persons with disabilities, faculty at schools that emphasize undergraduate education, and junior researchers.
-We emphasize full inclusion in standard AIM research workshops and SQuaREs, and also undertake special projects that support inclusion of diverse groups of mathematicians and enhance the mathematical workforce.
-AIM is a member of the Math Institutes Diversity Committee, which is co-chaired by Leslie Hogben, AIM Associate Director for Diversity.
+We emphasize full inclusion in standard AIM research workshops, SQuaREs and AIM Research Communities (ARCs), and also undertake special projects that support inclusion of diverse groups of mathematicians and enhance the mathematical workforce.
+AIM is a member of the Math Institutes Diversity Committee, which is co-chaired by Leslie Hogben, AIM Associate Director for Diversity, and is part of the Mathematical Sciences Institutes Diversity Initiative.

 AIM’s impact on broadening participation goes beyond recruiting diverse participants.
 Not all types of participation are equally effective, especially for those who are not already well established.
 AIM has strategies to fully engage all participants in each workshop.
 As a result, participation in an AIM workshop can be much more stimulating to a participant’s research program that participation in an ordinary week-long conference.